Donald Trump returns to the White House

-Still short of four electoral votes, the Republican candidate addressed supporters at campaign headquarters to celebrate and claimed this moment will ‘help our country heal’
+Even before securing the 270 electoral votes needed to clinch the presidency, the Republican candidate addressed supporters at campaign headquarters and claimed this victory will ‘help our country heal’

 Uncertain times

-The former president has promised a mass deportation of illegal immigrants if he returns to office.
+The former president has promised a mass deportation of illegal immigrants.
 The xenophobic and often hyperbolic message has worked for him after an uptick in illegal arrivals during Biden’s four years in office.
 Trump spoke of migrants “poisoning the blood” of Americans, accused some of them of eating dogs and cats, and directly linked them to criminality.

 In September, he met diplomatically with Ukrainian President Volodymyr Zelenskiy, but many fear that his promise to “end the war in one day” will force Kyiv to accept concessions to Russia under threat of being left without military assistance that many Republicans openly question and that is essential (unless Europe makes a greater effort) for Ukraine to resist.
-The commitment to NATO members and other allies would be in jeopardy under the Republican.
-Regarding Israel, Trump has already announced that he is giving Netanyahu a free hand to “do whatever he has to do.”
+Washington’s commitment to NATO members and other allies could be in jeopardy.
+Regarding Israel, Trump has already announced that he is giving Benjamin Netanyahu a free hand to “do whatever he has to do.”

 The Republican could also spark a trade war.
 He proposes imposing reciprocal tariffs on U.S. imports equal to the rates that trading partners impose on U.S. exports (usually higher).
 This would be added to (or overlapped by) a universal basic tariff of 10% to 20% on all imports.
 For China, Trump has promised a general tariff of 60% and higher on some products.
 In addition, he has promised that he will put tariffs of 100% on cars imported from Mexico.
 Trump already imposed tariffs during his presidency that Biden has maintained, or even raised in some cases, but the current proposal is of a much larger magnitude, which could effectively end trade with China and trigger retaliation from the European Union.